The Real Leadership Conversation You’re Not Having But Should

 Image from The Indian Press

 How can we reconcile both and where does the truth lie?
 It’s complicated.
 This is where the power of conversation and conversations about power and leadership come in.
-How can we more conscious choose how we want to lead and create time and space to evaluate how we are doing?
+How can we more consciously choose how we want to lead?
+Can we create time and space to evaluate how we are doing?

-I know, we’re busy working to produce results – a by-product of our profit-oriented Get Sh*t Done culture.
+I know, we’re busy producing results – a byproduct of our profit-oriented Get Sh*t Done culture.
 How can we discuss these issues more regularly – talking within our organizations, and our relationships in general, about what we value and how we choose to treat each other?
 Are we talking about what’s really going on in our businesses?
 If not, why not?
 What are we avoiding and ignoring – that we actually can’t afford to pretend isn’t happening?

-MY INVITATION TO YOU IS TO CREATE WORK ENVIRONMENTS AND FIND WORK THAT MAKES YOU FEEL VALUED, APPRECIATED, MOTIVATED AND INSPIRED TO GREATNESS.
+MY INVITATION TO YOU – CREATE WORK ENVIRONMENTS AND FIND WORK WHERE YOU FEEL VALUED, MOTIVATED AND INSPIRED TO GREATNESS!

 How would that feel?
 What might you actually accomplish in the right culture, where you could bring all your talents and change the world?
 I want to see that happen.
 Want to explore what leadership means to you?
 Join the conversation at my next Leadership Circle at The Assemblage or reach out to connect.
 I would be interested in hearing what leadership means to you.